spatiotemporal-data/spatiotemporal-data.github.io/trade/import-export.md

 ## International Trade Time Series

 In the dataset, we hope to analyze the total mechandise trade values changing over time.
 Figure 3 shows the whole trend of the international trades from 2000 to 2022, experiencing three periods with significant trade reduction, e.g., 2008-2009, 2014-2016, and 2019-2020.
 Figure 4-6 present the total merchandise trades of the USA and China, respectively.
+Note that these figures can be reproduced by following [these codes](https://spatiotemporal-data.github.io/trade/import-export-codes/).

 <p align="center">
 <img align="middle" src="https://spatiotemporal-data.github.io/images/import_export_world.png" width="450" />